Governance

 General Assembly

 The highest decision-making body.
-All active members have equal voting rights.
-Major organizational decisions β€” including governance changes, partnership agreements, and strategic direction β€” require assembly approval.
+All active members have equal voting rights on operational and institutional reform matters.

 Team Autonomy

 Work committees have autonomy within their technical domains.
-Infrastructure, security, community, and development teams coordinate horizontally β€” no traditional management hierarchy.
-Technical decisions belong to the engineers executing them.
+Infrastructure, security, community, and development teams coordinate horizontally.

 Transparency

-All relevant information is available to all members.
-Decisions, financials, and technical documents are documented and accessible.
-Transparency is not a policy choice β€” it is an operational principle with no exceptions.
+All relevant institutional information is available to members: decisions, financials, and technical documentation are documented and accessible.

 The founding philosophy in one sentence: